 China boasts the presence of strong regional incumbents like Alibaba Cloud, Tencent, Baidu and China Telecom along with other smaller players like KS Cloud, UCLOUD and Qing Cloud.

-Cloud providers continue to enhance their capabilities and product offerings in mainland China by opening new data centres and product launches, GlobalData states.
+Cloud providers continue to enhance their capabilities and product offerings in mainland China by opening new data centers and product launches, GlobalData states.

-For instance, Equinix opened its International Business Exchange (IBX) data centre in Shanghai in 2019, whereas BlueBee established a data centre in mainland China.
+For instance, Equinix opened its International Business Exchange (IBX) data center in Shanghai in 2019, whereas BlueBee established a data center in mainland China.

-Big Data Exchange (BDx) began the construction of its data centre at Nanjing, China, set to open later this year.
-This data centre is the first facility in Nanjing to receive the Uptime Institute Tier III Certification of Design Documents.
+Big Data Exchange (BDx) began the construction of its data center at Nanjing, China, set to open later this year.
+This data center is the first facility in Nanjing to receive the Uptime Institute Tier III Certification of Design Documents.

 GlobalData technology analyst Anshuma Singh says, “Increasing demand from enterprises to manage the large amount of data generated, investments by the Chinese government in the private sector to modernise its IT infrastructure and technical expertise will drive the demand for the cloud services in the country.